reino08/XPlus/README.md

 # X+

-Twitter/X userscript
+Twitter/X Userscript

 This does not work in Firefox and its derivatives.
-Use a Chromium-based browser such as Brave instead.
+Use a Chromium-based browser such as [Brave](https://brave.com) instead.

-# Install
+# Installation

 1. Install one userscript manager extension
     - [ViolentMonkey](https://violentmonkey.github.io/get-it/) (Preferred)